Pratikshahire/Let-s-dockerizee/README.md

 ### Docker Engine

 - The docker engine is the main component of the docker architecture.
+- It is also a high-level container runtime which uses containerd which further uses runc (low-level container runtime).
+- But it is more than a runtime, it is a complete containerization platform.
 - It consists of 3 important parts:
     1. Docker daemon (dockerd): Manages docker objects, listens to API requests from clients, communicates with the container runtime to perform low level tasks creating, starting, stopping containers, etc.
     2. Docker REST API: REST API provide interface for interacting with docker daemon, docker CLI uses this API to communicate with docker daemon.